Configure a conditional origin

 In the origin configuration, set the origin Host for this rule to the FC domain name to ensure that requests to the origin use the correct Host header.

-If you need to rewrite the /api/ path to the /print/api/ path on Function Compute (FC), you must use the URL rewrite feature of CDN to configure this:
+If you need to rewrite the /api/ path to the /print/api/ path on your FC origin, you must also use the URL rewrite feature in CDN:

-2. Ensure that the URI matching condition for the rules engine from Step 1 covers the rewritten path (for example, */api/* or a specific match such as /print/api/*).
+2. Ensure that the URI matching condition in the rules engine from Step 1 covers the rewritten path.
+For example, use */api/* or match the specific path /print/api/*.

-After the preceding configuration is complete, frontend requests to /api/* are routed to the FC service, while other requests perform an origin pull to OSS by default.
+After you complete these configurations, CDN routes frontend requests to /api/* to the FC service, while routing other requests to the OSS origin by default.

 Example: Referer-based routing